 Do you see where this is headed?
 The time frame given in the prophecy, 476 years, added to the starting point given in the prophecy, the year in which Jerusalem was ordered to be restored by Artaxerxes, puts us around AD 33.
 (In case you were wondering, there is no zero year.
 The calendar goes from 1 BC to 1 AD.
 That’s why it’s AD 33 instead of AD 32.)

 That’s when Jesus rode into Jerusalem on the donkey while the people praised him and received him as their king.
-(Luke 19:28-42) And shortly thereafter Jesus was put to death–fulfilling the prophecy.
+(Luke 19:28-42) And shortly thereafter Jesus was cut off.
+He was put to death–fulfilling the prophecy.

 Scholars have different opinions about exactly when the 483 years started.
 But even so, any way you look at it, Daniel’s prophecy is amazing.